Veeam Backup & Replication allows you to back up and restore content of NAS file shares.

 1 If you use a Dell EMC Isilon storage system in the CIFS Share Access mode, make sure that you have assigned your service account to the built-in BackupAdmin role within Isilon.
 Otherwise, the access to the share will be denied.

-2 If you plan to use HPE StoreOnce storage appliances, mind that the vendor recommends to use the repository of this type to store up to 1,000,000 backup files per storage system including different versions of files and not more than 10 TB of backup data.
+2 If you plan to use HPE StoreOnce storage appliances, mind that due to performance considerations the vendor recommends to use the repository of this type to store up to 1,000,000 backup files per storage system including different versions of files and not more than 10 TB of backup data.

 3 The object storage repository added as a Capacity Tier in SOBR is not used for storing NAS backups.
 To archive NAS backup files to an object storage repository, assign it as an archive repository when creating a file share backup job.

 4 You can create two object storage repositories pointing to the same folder/bucket and use these repositories for storing both NAS backups and Capacity Tier backups at the same time.
 However, these object storage repositories (mapped to the same cloud folder) must not be used across multiple Veeam Backup & Replication servers for the same purposes as it leads to unpredictable system behavior and inevitable data loss.